 MEASURES TO BE TAKEN WHILE GIVING EGGS TO YOUR KIDS

-Some experts advise that you can introduce egg yolk and avoid egg whites as egg whites are believed to be causing more allergies than egg yolk.
+Some experts advise that you can introduce egg yolk and avoid the whites as egg whites are believed to be causing more allergies than the yolk.